ritterbush/turing-machine-programs/README.md

 ...000011000000...\
 ..........^....................

-The above has arguments 0, 2, assuming a binary function, and result of a multiplication Turing program will just be a blank track.
+The above has arguments 0, 2, assuming a binary function, and the result of a multiplication Turing program will just be a blank track.

 There are a few more nuances to cover.